econsonance/data-connectivity-sla-app/README.md

 9. Snowflake
 10. HTTP Endpoint

-## Condition
-The App can trigger an output based on one of the following status:
-1. on-success: When the connectivity verification succeeds (default)
-2. on-failure: When the connectivity verification fails

 ## Output Type
 This App currently produces one of two types of outputs:
 1. stdout: An stdout/stderr for command line (default)